vignesh-creator/Ivlabs-Entry-Project/QuantumComputing/README.md

 # QuantumComputing
-A simple project of entanglement between three qubits But the noticable thing is that I've two plots saved as .png files First one is generated normally by the simulator in a classical Computer, you can recognise it its plotted for only two logics 000 and 011
+A simple project of entanglement between three qubits.
+But the noticable thing is that I've two plots saved as .png files First one is generated normally by the simulator in a classical Computer, you can recognise it its plotted for only two logics 000 and 011